 The short answer: IP CTS vs IP Relay

-IP Relay is for individuals with hearing loss or speech disabilities who do not generally speak
+IP Relay is for individuals with hearing loss or speech disabilities who do not generally speak.

 IP CTS (Internet Protocol Captioned Telephone Service)